Concepts In Wellness

 Now, ask yourself the following question and plot them on the wellness wheel.

 On a scale of 1-10 (1=least, 7 =most), how satisfied am I?

 Connect the dots and color in the second circle to visualize the following areas to focus on.

 My primary area of focus for the near future is:

-This will help create some much-needed stability and focus in a very chaotic and challenging time.
+This will help create much-needed stability and focus in a chaotic and challenging time.
 What you can control and what is not in your control is a transparent overlay.
-For example, we can control what we eat, and how we take care of our bodies alleviating the stress of what is out of our control during the current pandemic and unsettling times.
+For example, we can control what we eat and how we take care of our bodies, alleviating the stress of what is out of our control during the current pandemic and unsettling times.